Skip to main content

 • Keep your design system components consistent with Code Connect: Boost output quality by reusing your actual components.
 Code Connect keeps your generated code consistent with your codebase.

-To use this server, you'll need to sign in through Figma's OAuth authentication flow and have either a Dev or Full seat on a Pro, Organization, or Enterprise plan.
+To use this server, you'll need to sign in through Figma's OAuth authentication flow.
 Once set up, the remote server gives you a seamless way to access Figma data and integrate it with your tools.

 Enabling the remote MCP server